quantumlib/Cirq/docs/pasqal/devices.md

 ## Gate durations

-We currently specify a unique duration for quantum gates in the device, of 2 micro-seconds.
+We currently specify a unique duration  of 2 micro-seconds for quantum gates in the device.
 Measurement takes much longer than other gates.
 Currently, the only supported configuration is to have terminal measurement in the final moment of a circuit.